elodd/MLXExample/README.md

 ## Build and run

+1. Generate the Xcode project with the command in the next section.
-1. Open `ios/QtLlamaSwiftUI/QtLlamaSwiftUI.xcodeproj` in Xcode.
+2. Open `ios/QtLlamaSwiftUI/QtLlamaSwiftUI.xcodeproj` in Xcode.
-2. Select the `QtLlamaSwiftUI` target.
+3. Select the `QtLlamaSwiftUI` target.
-3. Under **Signing & Capabilities**, choose your development team and change the bundle identifier if needed.
+4. Under **Signing & Capabilities**, choose your development team and change the bundle identifier if needed.
-4. Select an iPhone or iPad running iOS 17 or later.
+5. Select an iPhone or iPad running iOS 17 or later.
-5. Build and run the `QtLlamaSwiftUI` scheme.
+6. Build and run the `QtLlamaSwiftUI` scheme.

 The project uses `ios/MLXQtBridge` as a local Swift package.
 Xcode resolves its pinned dependencies the first time the project is opened.

-To verify a simulator build from the repository root:
+After generating the project, verify a simulator build from the repository root with:

 ```sh
 xcodebuild \